 Research shows that employees who can’t visualise a career path in their company quickly become disenfranchised and look for advancement opportunities elsewhere.
 Nakisa.com research shows that 18% of employee who resign cite “Opportunities for Growth, achievement and security” as their reasons for leaving, the highest of any metric.
 One way to prevent employees from becoming a boomerang in the first place is to ensure they can see themselves progressing at your organisation—without having to go somewhere else to grow their skills and experience.

 A robust mobility program must be more than just an internal jobs board, it must provide employees with a way of expressing their skills, characteristics, motivations and career goals in a way that’s engaging and meaningful.
 Simply searching employees resumes from when they applied to your organisation means you’re only looking at historical data and missing out on how they’ve developed and grown while working for you.

 Technology can provide a platform that generates these conversations with employees about their hopes and expectations in their career, and provide robust, useable data to make better decisions and build succession plans for critical roles.
-It allows your organisation to become forward looking, future proof your workforce and build a culture of transparency and growth, ultimately reducing that 18% and retaining good employees for the long term.
+It allows your organisation to become forward looking, to future proof your workforce and build a culture of transparency and growth, ultimately reducing that 18% and retaining good employees for the long term.

-- Are They Adaptable?
+- Are they adaptable?
 Can they move the pace of today?

-- Why Do They Want to Return?
-Was there a reason to leave in the first place
+- Why do they want to return?
+Was there a reason to leave in the first place?

-How to Keep the Door Open to Boomerang Employees
+Keeping the Door Open for Boomerang Employees

 While some employees may choose to reapply to your company in the future, many former employees may never consider re-joining or even know it’s an option without first hearing from a former colleague or manager.
 In this situation, what’s the best way to reach out to these former employees?